30+ Holiday Candy Recipes

 Many people avoid making hard candy.
 The perception that it is difficult might be well earned, but not for the right reasons.
 See, the difficult part isn’t making it.
 Rather, the difficult part is paying attention to the process.
 It just takes a modest bit of patience.
 But I get it, patience sometimes runs in short supply, especially around the holidays.

-And there is only so much room and time to pay too much attention to anyone thing when so many others need to be considered.
+And there is only so much room and time to pay too much attention to any one thing when so many others need to be considered.
 But, if you have the patience then making hard candies rocks harder than rock candy!
 (And that’s pretty hard…)

 Tips For Making Holiday Hard Candies